vigneshr2306/SegMask-Frustum-PointPillar/README.md

 ```

 * Detection result will saved in model_dir/eval_results/step_xxx.
-* The evaluated labels cacn be visualized using Kitti Visualizer [Link]{https://github.com/HengLan/Visualize-KITTI-Objects-in-Videos}
+* The evaluated labels cacn be visualized using Kitti Visualizer: https://github.com/HengLan/Visualize-KITTI-Objects-in-Videos